 It’s worth noting that I contacted the company to see if samples were available.
 They weren’t, but they were willing to help me choose the right coffee for me and find the best place to order from, based on my preferences and zip code.
 I imagine if anyone is really stumped once they read the descriptions, a quick email exchange initiated through their contact page could help them decide which one to buy.

 This one seemed like a hit right away, from the appearance to the smell that hit my nose as soon as the bag was opened.
 The beans were shiny but not especially oily.
-They looked fresh and I couldn’t wait to grind them and make a pour over.
+The freshness of the beans could be immediately noticed and I couldn’t wait to grind them and make a pour over.

 Speaking of the bag, I do wish this came in something other than a standard bag.
 It’s glossy and eye-catching, but not air-tight once it’s been opened.
 A canister might be better, but that’s just a minor criticism.
 If you go through a bag of coffee per week, you may never notice the difference.

 I did notice that some blends are available in larger sizes than the Smart Ass blend I purchased.
 Those are available in canisters.
 There’s a 30-ounce 454 Horse Power, for example, as well as a 12.3-oz Anniversary canister.
 So there’s some flexibility if you do really want your coffee to come in a can as opposed to a bag, but you may have to order a different blend or size than you hoped to.

 I used an electric blade grinder to create a medium-coarse grind (what I usually use) and set up the Chemex.
 I probably used more grounds than the average person but didn’t measure.
 I tend to estimate when I make a pour over.